Defining dimension attributes (optional)

 Note: In addition to Dimension Information (EB10.3), you can choose Attribute on the dimension selection forms (EB11.1 through EB11.7).

 Note: The dimension source determines the attributes that shows on the Dimension Attributes form.
-If the dimension source is Accounting Units, Activities, or Strategic Ledger Segment, then Lawson- and user-defined attributes that you define in Attribute Matrix for object types ACCTU, ACTVY, or ANLYS will display.
+If the dimension source is Accounting Units, Activities, or Strategic Ledger Segment, then Lawson- and user-defined attributes that you define in Attribute Matrix for object types ACCTU, ACTVY, or ANLYS is displayed.
 If the dimension source is Accounts, Employee, or Job Code, then pre-defined fields related to each respective data source were identified as attribute.
 No attributes are available if the dimension source is Account Categories.
 A list of Lawson-defined attributes for each dimension source are found elsewhere in this user guide.

 See Budget dimension attributes.